-This two-webinar event looks at how organisations are utilising storytelling and visualisation in market research & insights.
+This three-webinar event looks at how organisations are utilising storytelling and visualisation in market research & insights.

 Session 1, 4pm Sydney (10:30am New Delhi, 1pm Singapore)

 Click here to register

 - Payal Shah & Sabrina Schöder, Happy Thinking People, Ocular Truth: The Impact of Visuals

 - Nirupama Kaushik & Asha Ganesan Sen, BRANDSCAPES WORLDWIDE, Personally speaking

 - Shobha Prasad, Drshti, Breaking News!
 What Qualitative Research can learn from the News Media